 1. Moisture Is No Problem

 Water eventually rots wood without a protective coating, and the grout in between tiles will give way over time and have to be replaced.
 Various types of synthetic materials will eventually start to crack, as will resin and anything else you might find lesser thresholds made from.
-Even metal may eventually corrode with regular exposure to humidity, but you won’t have to worry about these issues with marble.
+Even metal may eventually corrode with regular exposure to humidity, but you won’t have to worry about these issues with marble thresholds in your bathroom.

 Whether it’s polished to a smooth finish that’s waterproof or you choose to seal it with a specially formulated waterproofing agent, you won’t have to worry about the marble becoming damaged by the regular exposure to moisture.

-This simple fact benefits you in two ways.
+This simple fact about marble thresholds benefits you in two ways

 The first is that the marble can last forever, and chances are good that you’ll never have to replace it.
 You’ll save money in the long run on both supplies and labor.